-- The implications of market concentration among PTRRS providers and whether market concentration results in any potential market risk; - The level of competition among providers and if a low level of competition is having negative impacts on innovation, pricing and quality of services, to ensure the service provision is the most cost beneficial service to the PTRRS users; and - The onboarding procedure is fair and there is fair access to PTRRS, particularly in the case of smaller firms.
+- The implications of market concentration among PTRRS providers and whether market concentration results in any potential risks to PTRRS users; - The level of competition among providers and if a low level of competition is having negative impacts on innovation, pricing and quality of services, with the objective to ensure the service provision is the most cost beneficial service to the PTRRS users; and - The onboarding procedure and access to PTRRS is fair, particularly in the case of smaller firms.

-In addition, in the event of an insolvency of a major PTRRS provider, change of PTRRS providers should be achievable between service providers to facilitate a transfer to another service provider.
+In addition, in the event of insolvency of a major PTRRS provider, change of PTRRS providers should be achievable to facilitate a transfer to another service provider.

-To date, IOSCO members are aware of a limited number of firms who offer PTRRS worldwide, and only some are authorised firms regulated by IOSCO members due to their other activities such as arranging financial transactions.
-The limited number of service providers could be due to the inherent nature of trade compression or counterparty risk optimisation services, which requires a large network in order to provide efficiently-scaled services.
+To date, IOSCO members are aware of a limited number of firms who offer PTRRS worldwide.
+Only some of them are authorised firms regulated by IOSCO members because of their other activities such as arranging financial transactions.
+The limited number of service providers could be due to the inherent nature of trade compression or counterparty risk optimisation services, which requires a large network to provide efficiently scaled services.
 The more market participants connecting to a unique central service provider, the more efficient the compression or risk optimisation run will be.
-Nevertheless, there may be concerns that concentration of providers can lead to higher costs for users and market participants who wish to benefit from PTRRS and could possibly limit some market participants from accessing these services, as providers are able to use their discretion as to who they onboard as clients or customers.
-In extreme circumstances, this concentration could possibly have systemic risk implications if a service provider fails or its services are disrupted.
+Nevertheless, there may be concerns that concentration of providers can lead to higher costs for users and market participants who wish to benefit from PTRRS.
+This could possibly limit some market participants from accessing these services, as providers are able to use their discretion as to who they onboard as clients or customers.
+In extreme circumstances, this concentration could impact PTRRS users' access to PTRRS services if a service provider fails or faces a disruption of its services.